Cos2x – Formula, Identity, and Solved Math Tasks

 How can I solve equations involving cos2x?

-You can solve equations involving cos2x in different ways.
-To do so, you’ll need an understanding of algebraic manipulation and trigonometric identities.
-Depending on your equation, you may use Pythagorean identities (i.e. sin²x + cos²x = 1), the properties of even and odd functions or double-angle identities to solve equations involving cos2x.
-For example, using the equation 1+cos2x.
+You can solve equations involving cos2x in different ways, but you’ll need to understand algebraic manipulation and trigonometric identities.
+Depending on your equation, you may use Pythagorean identities (i.e., sin²x + cos²x = 1), the properties of even and odd functions, or double-angle identities to solve equations involving cos2x.

 Is cos2x an even or odd function?